Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Prints can be made via library computers, and cost 10 cents a page.
 50 cents for color prints.

-Internet sessions on public computers at the Main Library are 45 minutes, and the computer will offer you more time, up to another 15 minutes, if not many computers are in use.
-Most Branch Libraries have at least one computer on which you can get an hour-long turn.
+Internet sessions on public computers at the Main Library are 30 minutes, and the computer will offer you more time, up to another 15 minutes, if not many computers are in use.
+For quick access to a computer, please bring your library card if you have one.
+Most Branch Libraries have at least one computer for internet use.

 At the Main Library in Eureka, use your Humboldt County Library Card to get a turn on a public computer.
 If you are a visitor, ask for a Guest Pass at the Computer Access Desk.
 If you are filling out a government form or an application form for school or employment, ask if a special computer is available for you.